There are three "tracks" your consent can follow. The three paths are:

 We make the full written decision available through our website or another electronic means, such as email.

-If an applicant or submitter disagrees with any part or all of a decision on a resource consent - including the condition - often you can appeal to the Environment Court.
+If an applicant or submitter disagrees with any part or all of a decision on a resource consent - including the conditions - often you can appeal to the Environment Court.

 There is lots of advice available on appearing at resource consent hearings.
 We strongly recommend you read one (or both) of these guides: